strimzi/proposals/052-record-reconciled-versions.md

 As a follow-on from this proposal, the mechanism could be extended to cover Kafka versions as well, such as:
 ```
 strimzi.io/kafkaVersion: 3.5.0
-strimzi.io/kafkaVersionUpdating: 3.4.0
+strimzi.io/kafkaVersionReconciling: 3.6.0
 ```
-Where the `kafkaVersion` annotation is updated only once the SPS has rolled all brokers to the new version.
+Where the `strimzi.io/kafkaVersion` annotation is updated only once the SPS has rolled all brokers to the new version.
+And `strimzi.io/kafkaVersionReconciling` signals that a Kafka version update is in progress if `kafkaVersionReconciling` and `kafkaVersion` don't match.

 ## Affected/not affected projects
 To the best of my knowledge only the `strimzi-kafka-operator` would be effected by this mechanism, including the code changes to the reconcilers, the doc changes, and the updates to the system tests.